logo for gold-coast-australia-travel-tips.com

 Don't park or stand underneath!

+On any given day by midday more and more are appearing.
 You think that the feeding must be around the corner, but it doesn't happen until around 1.30pm!

-It is so funny to watch them jostling for position on the lamp posts.
 There might be six birds sitting on the post and then you see another pelican flying around that obviously has it's sights set on that lamp post.

-Wings outstretched in it comes.
 Feet thrust forward ready for landing!

 Pelican landing photo showing a pelican coming into land - don' t laugh or they'll poop on your car!